lookit/lookit-api/README.md

   - CRUD folders for video
   - Generation of time-limited urls to access files
   - Could potentially cache exported data there; #STRETCH
-  - Collaborators in Orgs should be able to access things only inside of their organization or group's folders
+  - Researchers in Orgs should be able to access things only inside of their organization or group's folders
 - Lookit website
   - Static assets
   - dynamic sections?